-Thought Pieces: 15% of final grade

-Three, two page reports summarizing your application of a social psychological theory to understanding a relevant experience in your own life will be due January 31, March 7, and April 11.
-These reports, worth 5% of the final grade each, are to be prepared using readings from the Social Animal and must not include references.
-The goal is for you to develop your ability at achieving insight into everyday experiences using ideas learned in the course.
-Format details are available at the course Blackboard site.
+Thought Piece Assignments: Two reports (first worth 4% of the final grade, the second worth 6% for a total weight of 10%.
+Each assignment will consist of your application of social psychological theories or concepts from specified text chapters to gain increased understanding of a relevant experience or event in your own life.
+These reports are to be prepared using readings from the textbook and must not include outside references.
+The goal is for you to develop your ability to achieve insight into everyday experiences using concepts learned in the course.
+Format details will be explained in class and posted on the course Blackboard site.